-From floors to ceilings, liquid Castile soap can be used to clean almost anything and everything in between!
-Plus, because it's eco-friendly and gentle on your skin, you don't have to worry about harming your health or that of the planet.
+From floors to ceilings, liquid Castile soap can be used to clean almost anything and everything.
+It is a vegetable soap traditionally made from 100 percent pure olive oil, water, and lye that is believed to have originated from the Castile region of Spain, hence the name.
+Plus, because it is eco-friendly and gentle on your skin, you do not have to worry about harming your health or the planet.

-Use a Castile soap scented with powerful disinfecting essential oils, such as tea tree or eucalyptus, full strength or diluted, such as in this DIY Castile Soap Multi-Surface Spray, to clean bathroom countertops, tile, tubs, toilets, and more.
+Use a Castile soap scented with powerful disinfecting essential oils, such as tea tree or eucalyptus, full strength or diluted, such as in this do-it-yourself Castile soap multi-surface spray, to clean bathroom countertops, tile, tubs, toilets, and more.
 For extra cleansing action, use Castile soap to make a natural soft scrub.

-In addition to green multi-surface floor cleaning products, Castile soap works wonderfully.
+Like commercial, eco-friendly multi-surface floor cleaning products, Castile soap can work wonders.
 Add about 1/8 to 1/4 cup to a bucket of hot water for mopping or simply use a Castile soap spray and mop up with a microfiber mop.
-Don't use Castile soap on waxed wood floors, because it will break down the wax.
-If you have product build-up on your floors, try cleaning them with a solution of vinegar and hot water first (but don't use this on marble).
+Do not use Castile soap on waxed wood floors, because it will break down the wax.
+If you have product build-up on your floors, try cleaning them with a solution of vinegar and hot water first (do not use this on marble).

 In the kitchen, Castile soap can clean multiple surfaces from countertops to cooktops.
-An uplifting Castile soap scent, such as citrus or peppermint, is great in place of dish soap for hand dishwashing.
+Use an uplifting Castile soap scent, such as citrus or peppermint, in place of dish soap for hand dishwashing.
 If you notice spotting on dishes, add a little vinegar to your rinse water.
 For kitchen sinks and scrubbing away grease and grime, use Castile soap to make a cream cleanser.

 To remove dirty fingerprints and greasy spots from walls, add 1/8 to 1/4 cup to a bucket of hot water.
-For best results, use a microfiber cloth, which is especially great for textured walls, to easily remove dirt, grime, marks, etc. For hard to reach higher walls or ceilings, use a microfiber broom that has been sprayed with a Castile soap spray.
+For best results, use a microfiber cloth, which is especially great for textured walls for easily removing dirt, grime, marks.
+For hard to reach higher walls or ceilings, use a microfiber broom that has been sprayed with a Castile soap spray.

-Add a few squirts to a bucket of hot water and use a microfiber cloth dampened with the solution to effectively clean painted or sealed woodwork (not oiled or waxed).
-To get built-up dirt out of any nooks or crannies, such as between the woodwork and the wall, use an old toothbrush, which is an essential green cleaning tool.
+Add a few squirts of Castile soap to a bucket of hot water and use a microfiber cloth dampened with the solution to effectively clean painted or sealed woodwork (not oiled or waxed).
+To get built-up dirt out of any nooks or crannies, such as between the woodwork and the wall, use an old toothbrush as an essential green cleaning tool.